Liad91/treehouse_project-7/README.md

 ![screen](https://cloud.githubusercontent.com/assets/19666213/20004269/f4b4cde2-a293-11e6-8254-0688d7fd96ce.jpg)

-Twitter Interface is a [Node.js](https://nodejs.org/) application that uses [Twitter’s REST API](https://dev.twitter.com/rest/public) to access your Twitter profiles information and render it to a user.
+Twitter Interface is a [Node.js](https://nodejs.org/) application that uses [Twitter’s REST API](https://dev.twitter.com/rest/public) to access Twitter profiles information and render it to a user.

 ### What it does?